Learn How to Add Text to Your Video in iMovieVideo Tutorials

-Text can be one of the most simple components of a video, but it can also create the most impact.
-Whenever you add text to video, the goal is to convey information and not distract from the narrative.
-Luckily, applications like iMovie make adding text to video a breeze. iMovie has lots of useful features and tools that will take your video production to the next level—without having to spend a ton of time learning how to use the application.
+Text can be a simple component of a video, but it can also create the most impact.
+Whenever you add text to video, the goal is to convey information and without distracting from the narrative.
+Luckily, applications like iMovie make adding text to video a breeze. iMovie has lots of useful tools that will take your video production to the next level—without requiring a ton of time to learn how to use it.

 Add Text for Titles

 Every story needs a title right?
 You can choose from multiple styles to add an impactful title to your video.

 Lower third text is commonly used to identify a subject like the person speaking on camera or the location.